Gary Leon Zimmer

-My grandmother, the wise and wonderful Roxanne Bowse, and my mother, also wise and wonderful, Cappy (Zimmer, Edmonson, Baumgartner) both passed, taught me early on to.. make hay while the sun shines.
-Well, Grandma Bowse, and Cappy, the condo is paid for but there was no hay at the end of that singles rainbow . . . but what a great ride!!!
+My grandmother, the wise and wonderful Roxanne Bowse and my equally wise and wonderful mother, Cappy (Zimmer, Edmonson, Baumgartner) taught me early on to make hay while the sun shines.
+Well, there was no hay at the end of that Singles Rainbow . . . but what a great ride!!!

 Enjoy the stories, the books!
 Leave a review!
 Visit with other readers using our Forum!